javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

     ![](chrome-sources-debugger-trace-1.png)

     The execution has resumed, reached another breakpoint inside `say()` and paused there.
 Take a look at the "Call stack" at the right.
 It has increased by one more call.
 We're inside `say()` now.

-<span class="devtools" style="background-position:-137px -76px"></span> -- make a step (run the next command), but *not go into the function*, hotkey `key:F10`.
+<span class="devtools" style="background-position:-137px -76px"></span> -- make a step (run the next command), but *don't go into the function*, hotkey `key:F10`.
 : If we click it now, `alert` will be shown.
 The important thing is that `alert` can be any function, the execution "steps over it", skipping the function internals.

 <span class="devtools" style="background-position:-72px -76px"></span> -- make a step, hotkey `key:F11`.